 1.Introduction

 At the state of the art, humidity, temperature sensors (i.e.; thermogeometric integrated sensors [1,2], gas and particulate matter sensor devices [3,4] and smart tools for the monitoring of the biofilms [5] and bacteria [6] represent the most applied tools for the air quality control and monitoring for the indoor [7] and outdoor [8] environment, dedicated to the conservation of Cultural Heritage or the archaeological places.
 Actually, the sensor market is very appealing (Scheme 1) especially because of several field applications used smart sensor tools to monitor medical health care [9], sport performances with sport app [10], to control the food quality of the organic matrices [11], and for the study of the environmental climate global changes [12].
 Considering the global market forecasts, (Scheme 1), smart sensors directly applied on the damaged surface of Cultural Heritage are not reported [13].
 In fact, all sensors are dedicated to the monitoring of the environment where CH are located and preserved.
 This review also focus on several innovative miniaturized sensors, for in situ diagnosis of damaged CH surfaces and objectives.
 Recently, there are new approaches concerning innovative sensors tattoo prototypes [14,15], that could monitor several pollutants and their corresponding damages, direclty on the Cultural Heritage surfaces, by applying non-invasive and non-destructive strategies.
-Especially, several new transducers are assembled using nanomaterials, as: carbon based nanstructured materials (i.e. graphene, [16]), metallic nanoparticles [17], nanostructured polymers [18] and nanocomposites [19].
+Especially, several new transducers are assembled using nanomaterials, as: carbon based nanstructured materials (i.e. graphene [16]), metallic nanoparticles [17], nanostructured polymers [18] and nanocomposites [19].
 The great advantages to use nanomaterials for the assembly of portable sensors, firstly consist on their excellent chemical-physical properties [20], as: higher electrical conductivity [21], higher thermal stability [22], lower Young’s modulus (that is essential to obtain flexible and stretchable electrodes [23,24]); improved optical properties (for the fabrication of transparent electrodic support [25,26]).
 The nanomaterial performances, combined with the new printing technologies [27] for the fabrication of new miniaturized and integrated sensors chip, seem to be very promising to establish a new era of portable integrated sensors array, extremely useful for Cultural Heritages.
-In addition, the new generation of sensors tattoo offer the great advantage to be fabricated on compatible materials [28,29] suitable for the in situ analysis of the cellulosic paper and/or membranaceous organic materials, which mainly represent the indoor CHs, preserved in museums, acrhives and libraries [30].
+In addition, the new generation of sensors tattoo offer the great advantage to be fabricated on compatible materials [28,29] suitable for the in situ analysis of the cellulosic paper and/or membranaceous organic materials, which mainly represent the indoor CHs, preserved in museums, archives and libraries [30].
 Recently, several natural textiles are also used for the assembly of new generation of electrochemical sensors tattoo [31,32], mainly compatible toward the ancient manuscripts, to analyze.
 The mechanical strain on textile-stretchable sensors [33], their analytical performances, as well as the compatibility [34] of the substrate employed in the fabrication procedures, their flexibility and transparency, could provide smart tools highly sensitive to the biochemical-physical modifications of the CH’s surfaces, when exposed to environmental damages [35].
 These new sensor prototypes are mainly assembled withnew nanostructured materials, that are chemically [36] or electrochemically [37] synthesised, directly on the sensor tattoo surfaces.
 The resulting devices exhibit enhanced electrical conductivity [38], high mechanical stability [39], high compatibility [40] especially towards several art-work surfaces, respecting the best criteria of not invasiveness [41] of the original art work objectives.In addition, nanomaterials also result highly biocompatible toward “end-users” (as restorers and conservator scientists), ensuring safe analysis procedures in restorationa and conservation laboratories.